Margaret Thompson: Season three

 By the third season, set 16 months later, Margaret and Nucky's marriage has fallen apart; the rare occasions in which they spend time together are spent arguing.
 The already tense situation worsens when Margaret sees Nucky with his mistress, Billie Kent (Meg Chambers Steedle).
 When she, Nucky and the children spend Easter Sunday with Eli and his family, she confides in her sister-in-law June (Nisi Sturgis) that she is unhappy.

 Margaret busies herself with philanthropic causes, having funded an entire new wing of a hospital with the land she donated to the church.
 When one patient miscarries right in front of her, Margaret appeals to the chief of medicine to provide better prenatal care, but he dismisses her concerns.
 She shows him up in front of the Bishop in charge of the Catholic hospital, and forces the chief of medicine to set up a class on reproductive health.
 However, Margaret faces difficulty from the head nun, who tries to censor the information the doctor teaching the class gives to patients.
 Ultimately, the hospital board orders the classes cancelled.

 Nucky's war with New York gangster Gyp Rosetti (Bobby Cannavale) and an impending indictment from the Attorney General's Office frequently keep him away from home, and he tells Owen to watch over Margaret and the children.
 She and Owen renew their affair, and he tells her that he wants to run away with her.
 When Margaret learns that she is pregnant with Owen's child, she tells him she will leave with him when the time is right.
-Soon afterward, however, Owen is sent to New York in an attempt to kill Rosetti's boss, Joe Masseria (Ivo Nandi).
+Soon afterward, however, Nucky sends Owen to New York in an attempt to kill Rosetti's boss, Joe Masseria (Ivo Nandi).
 The hit fails and Owen's dead body is shipped back to Nucky's hotel suite in a box.
 Margaret bursts into tears at the sight of Owen's body, leading Nucky to realize the affair the two had been having, but nevertheless arranges for her and the children to hide from Masseria's men.

 Margaret leaves Atlantic City with the children and moves to Brooklyn under her maiden name.
 There, she has an abortion.
 Nucky tracks her down and tries to convince her to come back home where they can have a fresh start.
 Margaret declines his offer, and refuses to accept any money from him.